turingschool/curriculum/source/topics/architecture/pushing_logic_down_the_stack.markdown

 exercise we've selected Oregon Sale project, an implementation of the Store Engine project.

+Note that this project is built on Ruby 1.9.3 which you might need to install (`rvm install 1.9.3`) before you can run it.
+You'll also need PhantomJS to run the feature specs (`brew update && brew install phantomjs`).

-Clone, bundle, and prep the database:
+Clone, bundle, prep the database, and run the tests:

 {% terminal %}
 $ git clone git@github.com:turingschool/oregon_sale.git
-$ cd XYZ
+$ cd oregon_sale
 $ bundle
 $ rake db:create db:migrate db:seed
+$ bundle exec rake spec
 {% endterminal %}

-Note that this project is built on Ruby 1.9.3 which you might need to install (`rvm install 1.9.3`) before you can run it.
+The tests should pass with one pending spec.

 ## The Rules